 In this day and age, there are so many different options to choose from for businesses to grow through marketing and advertising.
 Mostly gone are the days of a handful of ways for a business to get their message out.
 Today’s options are seemingly endless and the task of picking which one or ones are best for your business can be quite daunting.
-Before a business spends a single dime of their marketing budget, there are some questions it needs to ask in order to maximize its advertising dollars and minimize frustration and really help your business put a clear vision into focus.
+Before you spend a single dime on marketing, there are some questions you need to ask in order to maximize advertising dollars, minimize frustration and really help your business put a clear vision into focus.

 First question: Who is my best customer?
 Be specific, not just a demographic like “persons 25-64 years old.”
 Take some time to really ask where the sweet spot in your business is.
 This is the clientele that, if you spent all of your time working with people just like this base, everything would be fantastic in your business.
-For example, a high end car dealership’s best customers might better serve people with a heavy interest in quality, personalized service versus customers that are interest in the cheapest car they can find.
+For example, a high-end car dealership might better serve people with a heavy interest in quality, personalized service versus customers that are interested in the cheapest car they can find.
 Also, it’s important to learn where they are geographically.

 Second question: What motivates your customer – what makes them open up their wallet?
 What are their spending habits (e.g., do they buy high quality, do they look for low prices, do they look for sales or coupons, etc.).
 What kind of habits and beliefs do they possess (is it a one-time sale for a long-term purchase or is it a repeat customer that will return again and again?
 Really get to know and understand your customers personally.
 Check out your reviews and see what good things people are saying about your business.
 Ask some of your customers point blank what are some of the benefits they see in working with your business.
 Learn what your customer is interested in and why they choose to do business with you.